EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 A **Photo ID** is a document type used for identity documents that perform the function of a photo-based eID.
 In practical terms, a **Photo ID attestation** provides a **digital representation of a passport** that can be used for **identity verification** in various online and offline use cases where the biometric verification of the photo is required.

-There are 2 possible scenarios for issuing a Photo ID attestation:
+We consider 2 possible scenarios for issuing a Photo ID attestation:

 1. **Direct issuance by Passport issuing authority**
     - The **Issuance Authority** has all the necessary data required to issue a valid photo ID credential.